 This award has been established by a $100,000 grant from Lily Tuck and was conferred for the first time in 2010.
-Click to view past winners of the PEN/Edward and Lily Tuck Award for Paraguayan Literature »
+Click here to view past winners of the PEN/Edward and Lily Tuck Award for Paraguayan Literature »

-- For the 2018 offering of this award, PEN will be accepting works of published Paraguayan fiction.
+- For the 2020 offering of this award, PEN will be accepting works of published Paraguayan fiction.

 - Both established and emerging Paraguayan writers are eligible.

 - PEN America will only accept submissions from Paraguayan publishers to PEN Paraguay with an official letter of recommendation and internal nominations from PEN Members.

 - For more information, please contact [email protected]